Billy Dixon

 William Dixon (September 25, 1850 – March 9, 1913) was an American scout and bison hunter active in the Texas Panhandle.
-He helped found Adobe Walls, fired a buffalo rifle shot at the Second Battle of Adobe Walls, and for his actions at the "Buffalo Wallow Fight" became one of eight civilians ever to receive the U.S. Medal of Honor.
+He helped found Adobe Walls, fired a buffalo rifle shot at the Second Battle of Adobe Walls, and for his actions at the Buffalo Wallow Fight became one of eight civilians to be awarded the U.S. Medal of Honor.

 Early life

 Dixon was born in Ohio County in the panhandle region of West Virginia, on September 25, 1850.
 Of European descent, he was orphaned at age 12 and lived with an uncle in Missouri for a year before setting out on his own.
 He worked in woodcutters' camps along the Missouri River until he started working at age 14 as an ox driver and a muleskinner for a government contractor in Leavenworth, Kansas.

 He was a skilled marksman and occasionally scouted for eastern excursionists brought by the railroads.
 In 1869 he joined a venture in hunting and trapping on the Saline River northwest of Fort Hays in Kansas.

 He scouted Texas as far south as the Salt Fork of the Red River when the bison hunters moved into the Texas Panhandle in 1874.
 He and his group hunted along the Canadian River and its tributaries.